 But wait, there's more!
 Our adventure through Asynchronous JavaScript takes us to another exciting realm!

-Finally, we arrive at the land of async/await.
+.
 This powerful spell makes our asynchronous code look and behave like synchronous code.
 It's like using a magic wand to transform our asynchronous play into a seamlessly choreographed performance.

-To cast this spell, we simply declare a function with the async keyword and use the await keyword before any Promise.
+keyword before any Promise.
 When the spell is cast, JavaScript will pause until the Promise is resolved or rejected.

-Let's rewrite our previous example using async/await:
+Let's rewrite our previous example using async/await

 async function fetchData() {